GalaticSoftware/CryptoSentinel/README.md

 CryptoSentinel offers two types of features: basic features and premium features.

 ### Basic features (Free):
+- `/start`: Start using the bot
+- `/help`: Display the help message
 - Coin of the Day: `/cotd`
 - Top coins by market cap: `/global_top`
 - Overall market sentiment: `/sentiment`